leg100/pug/README.md

       --data-dir STRING              Directory in which to store plan files. (default: /home/louis/.pug) -e, --env STRING                   Environment variable to pass to terraform process.
 Can set more than once.
   -a, --arg STRING                   CLI arg to pass to terraform process.
 Can set more than once.
-  -f, --first-page STRING            The first page to open on startup. (default: modules) -d, --debug                        Log bubbletea messages to messages.log -v, --version                      Print version.
+  -d, --debug                        Log bubbletea messages to messages.log -v, --version                      Print version.
   -c, --config STRING                Path to config file. (default: /home/louis/.pug.yaml)